military schools in texas

 Texas Military Institute is among the best military schools in Texas.

-Texas Military Institute offers full-time boarding for students in the grades 6-12.
+Texas Military Institute offers full-time boarding and a day program for students in grades 6-12.

-For this reason, classroom sizes remain small as students get more personal interaction with faculty compared to public education.
+Classroom sizes remain small and students get more personal interaction with faculty compared to public education.

-TMI Episcopal was founded before the 20th century and is the oldest Episcopal college preparatory school in the American Southwest.
+TMI Episcopal was founded in 1893 and is the oldest Episcopal college preparatory school in the American Southwest.

-The military boarding school originally only accepted male students yet has since expanded to include female cadets.
+The military boarding school originally only accepted male students but has since expanded to include female cadets.

 The Corps of Cadets (JROTC) is optional for male and female cadets at Texas Military Institute.

-The JROTC program is affiliated with the U.S. Army Junior Reserve Officers’ Training Corps and approximately 1/3 of students participate in the Corps of Cadets.
+The JROTC program is affiliated with the U.S. Army Junior Reserve Officers’ Training Corps.

 Average Tuition / Boarding

-According to the official TMI webpage on tuition and fees, tuition is slightly more affordable at TMI Episcopal for day school middle school students ($24,190 per year) compared to high school students ($26,590 per year).
+According to the official TMI webpage on tuition and fees, tuition is more affordable at TMI Episcopal for day school middle school students ($28,320 per year) compared to high school students ($31,730 per year).

 Moreover, TMI has different tuition rates for Boarding and International students.

-For example, High School students that attend 5 days per week with boarding pay $48,100 per year.
+For example, High School students that board 5 days per week pay $57,410 per year.

-Alternatively, high school students that attend 7 day boarding school, as well as international students, pay $52,750.
+Alternatively, high school students that board 7 days per week and international students, pay $62,960.

 The cost of tuition includes funds that cover boarding expenses such as housing and meals.